canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/week1.sec1.1.to.1.4.md

 ### Exercise 1.2.3

-> Let *C* be the code consisting of all words of lenght 6 having an even number of ones.
-List he codewords in *C*.
+> Let *C* be the code consisting of all words of length 6 having an even number of ones.
+List the codewords in *C*.

 *C* = {00, 10, 01 ,11}.